Devastation Of 'Epic Proportions' In Caribbean Wake Of Hurricane Irma

 But as it turned out, Browne had spoken too soon.
 It was only after communication began to be restored and he was able to visit Barbuda that the damage to the smaller of the two islands became clear.

 "I journeyed to Barbuda this afternoon and what I saw was heart-wrenching, absolutely devastating," Browne said on state-owned television Wednesday afternoon.
 "In fact, I believe that on a per capita basis, the extent of the destruction in Barbuda is unprecedented.
-And it is unprecedented based on the type of storm.
+And it is unprecedented, based on the type of storm.
 Hurricane Irma would have been easily the most powerful hurricane to have stormed through the Caribbean and it is extremely unfortunate that Barbuda was right in its path."

 Browne told The Associated Press that nearly every building on the island has been damaged and that about 60 percent of the island's roughly 1,400 residents have been left homeless